DFE-Digital/login.dfe.jobs-client/README.md

 ## Developing

-When making a to any of the clients, you're likely going to also need to make a corresponding change in [login.dfe.jobs](https://github.com/DFE-Digital/login.dfe.jobs)
+When making a change to any of the clients, you're likely going to also need to make a corresponding change in [login.dfe.jobs](https://github.com/DFE-Digital/login.dfe.jobs)

 ### Testing